JoshuaHartz/Intro-To-John-The-Ripper/README.md

 then when prompted for the password, use the password we got from cracking the hash.

 I left a lil image in there for you <3

+### Other uses

+If you navigate back to the JohnTheRipper/run directory and "ls" you can see all of the different tools that john offers for hash extration.
+There is rar2john, pgpdisk2john, itunes_backup2john, and many more.
+Find the one that fits your context the best and see what you need to run the command.
+Most of these will need the hash and a wordlist as the bare minimum.